weex/addrgen/README.md

     bash addrgen.sh

+or run a compatible python version if you have troubles with bash script above:

+    arch -32 /System/Library/Frameworks/Python.framework/Versions/2.7/bin/python addrgen.py

 ### Generating other types of addresses

 Supply the version number for your desired address  with the --otherversion switch. (supported by pywallet at least)